alex-bretet/cloudstreetmarket.com/README.md

 This project is the application developed with the book [Spring MVC Cookbook](http://www.amazon.co.uk/Spring-MVC-Cookbook-Alex-Bretet/dp/1784396419)

-The latest release is running at: [cloudstreetmarket.com](http://cloudstreetmarket.com)
+The latest Release of the application is running at: [cloudstreetmarket.com](http://cloudstreetmarket.com)

 ## Quickstart